TonyWill/pi-cpu-temperature-display/README.md

 ## Uninstallation

-If you need to uninstall the power button script in order to use GPIO3 for another project or something:
+If you need to uninstall the temperature display script in order to use the GPIOs for another project or something:

 1. Run the uninstall script: `./temperature-display/script/uninstall`